DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 This is clearly not normally distributed.
 It is, in fact, discrete.
 The mean of $X$ is 0.65 and the standard deviation is $\sqrt{0.65(1 - 0.65)} = 0.477$.

-In our first simulation, we let the sample size be ten, $n = 10$.
+In our first simulation, we let the sample size be $n = 10$.
 This is typically too small for the CLT to apply, but we will still use it as a starting point.
-In the code below, we will obtain a sample of size 10 from this binomial distribution and record the observed mean $\bar{x}$, which is our method of moments estimate of the probability of success.
+In the code below, we will obtain a sample of size 10 from this binomial distribution and record the observed mean $\bar{x}$, which is a method of moments estimate of the probability of success.
 We will repeat this process 10,000 times to get an empirical distribution of $\bar{X}$.
 (Note that $\bar{X}$ is a mean of 1s and 0s, and can be thought of as the proportion of voters in the sample that support the measure.
 Often, the population proportion is denoted as $\pi$ and the sample proportion is denoted as $\hat{\pi}$.)

 ```r